Preface

 If this feels a bit abstract, we can actually see these permissions working with

 a few commands.
-You can create a file with the touch
+You can create a file with the touch command:

 $ touch perm-example.txt